-How Do You Clean The Disgusting Grime off Kitchen Cabinet Knobs and Pulls?
+How Do You Clean The Disgusting Grime off Kitchen Cabinet Hinges, Knobs and Pulls?

 This is a picture of my cabinet handles after I cleaned them.

-Here is all you need to clean your kitchen cabinet hardware and knobs just like I did.
+Here is all you need to clean your kitchen clean cabinet hardware and hinges just like I did.

 2. Dawn Dish Soap

 WARNING!
-If your hardware or knobs are made of a special metal, like Pewter or Brass, please make sure to read this post all the way through.
+If your clean cabinet hardware and hinges are made of a special metal, like Pewter or Brass, please make sure to read this post all the way through.
 Some metals need special care, while others can be cleaned with just basic cleaning supplies.

-How To Clean GUNK Off Kitchen Cabinet Knobs
+How To Clean GUNK Off Kitchen Cabinet Hardware and Hinges

-Step One: Remove the hardware.
+Step One: Remove the clean cabinet hardware and hinges (I only did the knobs).
 I do this with a screwdriver, but if your screws are on the inside, it’s safe to use a drill to do this.
 It will be faster.

-Step Two: Put them in a bucket or the kitchen sink with a solution of equal parts of warm water and vinegar.
+Step Two: Put the cabinet hardware and hinges in a bucket or the kitchen sink with a solution of equal parts of warm water and vinegar.
 Let your hardware soak for a few hours.
 If they are really bad, I would let them sit overnight.
 The vinegar should loosen the greasy gunk.

 Step Three: Dump the vinegar and water mixture.
 Fill the sink or bucket again with warm water and Dawn soap.
 I just squirted a big squirt of Dawn in there.
 I didn’t measure.
 Let that set for about an hour, then come back to see how it’s doing.